w6ipa/documentation/docs/pirim/overview.md

 If using the SA818 modules, I recommend [0x9900's](https://0x9900.com) python code available here : [https://github.com/0x9900/SA818](https://github.com/0x9900/SA818)

+Also - the jumper JP2 on the back of the board is setting the SA818 by default to low power mode (see schematic).
+If needed, cut the trace to use at full power.
+We do not recommend this setting.

 See also his excellent blog posts on the interface:

 - [Programming the radio module SA818](https://0x9900.com/programming-the-radio-module-sa818/)
 - [Connecting your TYT on a Raspberry-Pi](https://0x9900.com/connecting-your-tyt-on-a-raspberry-pi/)

 ### Images of assembled boards
+Note: Some of the below picture are the version v1.0.
+The only difference are in the silk screen and JP2 has been moved to the back on the board.
 #### In use
 <img src="pics/in-use.jpg"
      alt="In use with radio"